-To ensure that things go smoothly using this fermenting kit we’ve included instructions.
+To ensure that things go smoothly using this fermenting kit we’ll email you instructions.
 These instructions provide step-by-step instructions, teaching you how to ferment Sauerkraut and Pickles.
 They also have some suggestions of other vegetable combinations that you can try.

 We do not sell any starter cultures for fermenting vegetables.
 Wild Fermentation (that’s just creating an environment in which all the locally sourced, naturally existing bacteria that live on any vegetable, can multiply and propagate) gives better flavours and higher number of bacteria.
 Wild fermentation takes time (Approximately 25 days at an average temperature of 25C).
 All the fermented vegetables that we sell are fermented wildly.

 Pounding, punching or squeezing your vegetables is very helpful as this action: